Alyah Chanelle Scott: Early life and education

 Alyah Chanelle Scott grew up in Pearland, Texas, a suburb of Houston.
 Her mother is a NASA aerospace engineer and her father works in finance at a car company.
 She attended Glenda Dawson High School, graduating in 2015.

 She received a BFA from the University of Michigan's musical theatre program.

 Career

 Acting

 Scott spent various summers performing in productions at Music Theatre Wichita, including The Hunchback of Notre Dame and Pippin.
 While in her senior year of college, Scott landed the role of Nabulungi, the female lead in The Book of Mormon, for the musical's U.S. national tour.
 She joined the tour in July 2019 and performed in hundreds of shows through early 2020 when its shows were canceled due to the COVID-19 pandemic.

 Scott starred on Mindy Kaling's The Sex Lives of College Girls, as Whitney Chase, which premiered on HBO Max on November 18, 2021.
-The show was renewed for a second season.
+The show was renewed for two more seasons before being cancelled in 2025.

 Scott also starred in Steve Levitan's Reboot, as Timberly Fox, which premiered on Hulu on September 20, 2022.